claytsay/NFPA-ChemID-v3/README.md

 ## Program To-Do
   - [ ] Write more Javadocs and add more tags to existing ones
-  - [X] Implement ways to HTTP request different chemical ID forms
-  - [ ] Find a way to indicate program versions
   - [ ] Figure out how to exclude certain files from being uploaded to GitHub
   - [ ] Acquire more databases (especially Wikipedia/MediaWiki)
+  - [ ] Get the IDGManager class working
+  - [ ] Improve chemical name String "cleaning"
+  - [X] Find a way to indicate program versions
-  - [ ] Find a more reliable way to convert chemical name to ID (maybe http://opsin.ch.cam.ac.uk/)
+  - [X] Find a (possibly) more reliable way to convert chemical name to ID
   - [X] Fix the program so that it actually works
+  - [X] Implement ways to HTTP request different chemical ID forms

 ## Project History
 Being one to live in suburban areas, I am no stranger to NFPA 704 fire diamonds.
 Once I learned how to read them, I wanted to be able to know what chemicals specifically were in certain areas.
 I came up with the idea for this app in 2014.

 My first attempt at making an app utilized [Scratch](https://scratch.mit.edu/), a rudimentary "language" in which I hard-coded NFPA 704 values in.
 (It took quite a while to